-Government agencies shall create and/or maintain in appropriate (a) formats, accurate and reasonably complete documentation or records of their organization, policies, transactions, decisions, resolutions, enactments, actions, procedures, operations, activities, communications and documents received or filed with them and the data generated or collected.
-These shall include working files such as drafts or notes, whenever these have been circulated within the agency for official purpose such as for discussion, comment or approval or when these contain unique information that can substantially contribute to a proper understanding of the agency organization, policies, transactions, decisions, resolutions, enactments, actions, procedures, operations, and activities.
-This likewise include information submitted by public service contractors to the government agency concerned such as receipts, identities of the suppliers, purchase orders, cash vouchers, related agreements with other private entities, and other documents related to the execution or the implementation of their transactions or contracts with the government agency involved;

-- (b) Government agencies shall identify specific and classes of official records in their custody or control that have continuing historical, administrative, informational, legal, evidentiary, or research value for preservation by such agencies or their legitimate successors, or for transfer to the National Archives of the Philippines.
-In addition, the National Archives of the Philippines shall likewise identify specific and classes of official records that it shall require agencies to preserve and transfer to it. - (c) In addition to the specific and classes of official records identified for preservation under letter (b) of this section, the following shall not be destroyed: - (1) Records pertaining to loans obtained or guaranteed by the government; - (2) Records of government contracts; - (3) The declaration under oath of the assets, liabilities and net worth of public officers and employees, as required by law; and - (4) Records of official investigations pertaining to allegations of graft and corruption of public officers. - (d) Government agencies shall prepare, following standards and period promulgated pursuant to Republic Act No. 9470 or the National Archives of the Philippines Act of 2007, a records management program that includes the following:
+- 2 (a) Government agencies shall create and/or maintain in appropriate formats, accurate and reasonably complete documentation or records of their 3 organization, policies, transactions, decisions, resolutions, enactments, actions, 4 procedures, operations, activities, communications and documents received or 5 filed with them and the data generated or collected.
+These shall include 6 working files such as drafts or notes, whenever these have been circulated 7 within the agency for official purpose such as for discussion, comment or 8 approval or when these contain unique information that can substantially 9 contribute to a proper understanding of the agency organization, policies, 10 transactions, decisions, resolutions, enactments, actions, procedures, 11 12 operations, and activities; - (b) Government agencies shall identify specific and classes of official records in their custody or control that have continuing historical, administrative, informational, legal, evidentiary, or research value for preservation by such agencies or their legitimate successors, or for transfer to the National Archives of the Philippines.
+In addition, the National Archives of the Philippines shall likewise identify specific and classes of official records that it shall require agencies to preserve and transfer to it. - 20 (c) In addition to the specific and classes of official records identified for 21 preservation under letter (b) of this Section, the following shall not be 22 destroyed: - 1.
+Records pertaining to loans obtained or guaranteed by the government; - Records of government contracts; - 3.
+The declaration under oath of the assets, liabilities and net worth of public officers and employees, as required by law; and - 4.
+Records of official investigations pertaining to allegations of graft and corruption of public officers. - (d) Government agencies shall prepare, following standards and period promulgated pursuant to Republic Act No. 9470 or the National Archives of the Philippines Act of 2007, records management program that includes the following: